 During November and December 2019, we held workshops with authorised third parties.

-Read about the review of measurement markings on packaging
+Review of measurement markings on packaging